-*- coding: utf-8 -*-

 """

-Transform the dynamical system introducing asymptotic series and multiple time scales.
+Transform the dynamical system introducing multiple time scales and frequency relations.

 """